What is the global plastics treaty?

 Once you are aware, talk to those around you, so we create pressure and momentum for a strong treaty with the 3 key measures we need to stop plastic pollution for good (see question 3, above).
 If you feel comfortable, you can write to your political representatives to ask them what they are supporting at the treaty talks, so they know people are watching.

 The clock is ticking!
-Time left until the final round of talks in Korea (INC-5) in November 2024
+Time left until the final round of talks (INC 5.2) is announced:

 0 days